eNMS-automation/eNMS/docs/tasks/scheduling.rst

 A task can be scheduled to run at a specific time, once or periodically.

 For a periodic task, set the frequency in seconds in the ``Frequency`` field.
 The task will run indefinitely, until it is stopped or deleted from the task management page (:guilabel:`tasks/task_management`).
-Optionally, an ``End date`` can be scheduled for the script to stop running automatically.
+Optionally, an ``End date`` can be scheduled for the service to stop running automatically.

 .. image:: /_static/tasks/scheduling/scheduling2.png
    :alt: test
    :align: center

-.. note:: If the ``Start date`` field is left empty, the script will run immediately.
+.. note:: If the ``Start date`` field is left empty, the service will run immediately.